scmacdon/AWSTracker/CognitoDoc/Readme.md

 ### Add an application YML file to your project

 Under your project’s resource folder, add a new file named **application.yml**.
-This file contains the information that is required to use Amazon Cognito to secure the web application.
+This file contains the information that is required to use Amazon Cognito.
 In this file, you specify the values that you obtained from the AWS Management Console, such as the client id, client secret, pool id values.
 The following code represents this file.

      spring:
        security: